EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: EM Algorithm for smooth Graphons

-In the above section we took a univariate view by looking at a single $U_k$.
-We now extend this and explore the entire posterior distribution of $\bU$.
-We pursue this step by constructing an MCMC Gibbs sample from this posterior of $\bU$.
-Note that by conditioning on $\bY=\by$ and all $U_j = u_j$ except of $U_k$ one gets
+We pursue the E-step by exploiting the posterior distribution of $\bU$.
+This is done by constructing an appropriate MCMC Gibbs sampling scheme based on the full posterior distribution of $U_k$.
+Note that by conditioning on $\by$ and all $U_j$ except of $U_k$ one gets